gunapemmaraju/GettingCleaningData/README.md

 c) These are identified by looking for the strings mean() or std() in the variable names
 d) Note that because of the assumption made in (b), variables like "fBodyAcc-meanFreq()-X" are excluded.
 Because it is assumed that these are not computed means.
+e) Also note that additional vectors obtained by averaging the signals in a signal window sample are not considered.
+Mainly because it didn't look like they were estimated means.
-e) If any of these assumptions are invalid.
+f) If any of these assumptions are invalid.
 The code can easily be modified to accomodate the same.

 ### Step3
 In this Step